-I’ve been very fortunate to take part in a wide variety of outreach and teaching activities, all of which have enriched my life in so many ways.
-At the moment, I am an outreach and communications consultant for several university departments and projects, including Caltech’s IQIM, the Keck Institute for Space Studies, and LIGO.
+I’ve been very fortunate to take part in a wide variety of outreach and teaching activities, all of which have enriched my life in many ways.
+At the moment, I am an outreach and communications consultant for several university departments and projects, including USC’s Institute for Creative Technologies and Leonard Davis School of Gerontology, Caltech’s IQIM, the Keck Institute for Space Studies, and LIGO.

 In 2011, I produced The PHD Movie, a live-action adaptation featuring the PHD Comics characters and filmed entirely at Caltech.